-- The applicant is an officer in the Selected Reserve commits to an additional six years above and beyond the initial service obligation.
+- The applicant is an officer in the Selected Reserve and commits to an additional six years above and beyond the initial service obligation

 Eligible members of the Guard and Reserve may use the MGIB-SR for the following types of higher learning: